 - Encouraging an inclusive environment where students respect and appreciate one another.

-- Providing the foundation of exporation for students' holistic development.
+- Providing the foundation of exploration for students' holistic development.